GildedPleb/hab-guide/docs/Introduction/practical.md

 Hardware is expensive, and the node expense will balloon unless managed appropriately.
 You probably are already running a single computer node.
-As a first measure, we will re-purpose and expand on top of it, count it as one of your hosts.
+As a first measure, we will re-purpose and expand on top of it, counting it as one of your hosts.

 ### Multi-Compute